intika/Librefox/README.md

 // Section : Microsoft Windows             // Bench Diff : ???/5000
 // ----------------------------------------
 // Section : Disabled                      // Bench Diff : ???/5000
-//
 ```

 Documentation :
 ---------------

-**`Mozilla.cfg`** : Locking firefox settings for security, privacy & prevent settings changes
+**Mozilla.cfg** : Locking firefox settings for security, privacy & prevent settings changes

-**`Policies.json`** : The policies.json is cross-platform compatible, making it preferred method for enterprise environments that have workstations running various operating systems (the settings availables with `policies.json` are limited right now because this is a new feature of firefox)
+**Policies.json** : The policies.json is cross-platform compatible, making it preferred method for enterprise environments that have workstations running various operating systems (the settings availables with `policies.json` are limited right now because this is a new feature of firefox)

-**`Section`** : Description of the settings section separated by "----"
+**Section** : Description of the settings section separated by "----"

-**`Bench Diff`** : Impact on the performances of firefox can be a gain or loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss
+**Bench Diff** : Impact on the performances of firefox can be a gain or loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss

-**`Pref`** : Preference/Settings name

-**`lockPref`** : Locked preference can not be changed on firefox, nor by extensions, can only be changed here
+**lockPref** : Locked preference can not be changed on firefox, nor by extensions, can only be changed here